Food Relief Efforts

 “I was hungry, and you fed me.”
 The words of Jesus in Matthew 25 echo in the minds and hearts of those who are touched by the need for food relief in Zambia.

+The news of Namwianga’s concern for the needy has spread far and wide.
 When those who work at Namwianga provide food and water to the needy, it is always done in the name of Jesus.
 Those who receive help also hear that Jesus offers Bread and Water from an eternal source that will never dry up or run out.
 An invitation to follow Jesus accompanies our distribution of food and water.